Information for Parents and Families

 Adriana Rodriguez, Assistant Director of Financial Aid will send you an email with scheduling instructions.
 If you have any questions or do not receive an email from her by April 13, please contact her directly by email at firstname.lastname@example.org.

 Participate in the Young Alumni Challenge in honor of the people who have shaped and influenced your experience the most.
 Your five-year commitment will be matched dollar for dollar by a Lake Forest College supporter for the next five years.

 Make hotel reservations for visitors

 If you’ve got family coming in from out of town, make sure they have a place to stay!
-Click here for a list of hotels with special rates for Lake Forest College guests.
+Click here for a list of hotels close to campus (some with special rates for Lake Forest College guests).

 Dress for cold weather

 Commencement, which lasts over two hours, is held at scenic Ravinia Festival Park, an outdoor concert facility.
 No matter what the forecast, it is always cold!
 In recent years, the temperature during Commencement has been 40 degrees or cooler, with a wind off of Lake Michigan.
 There are no heated, indoor facilities in which to warm up at Ravinia.
 Don’t be afraid to dress for winter weather.

 - Follow the Kennedy Expressway (I-90/94) west to the Edens Expressway (I-94) and U.S. Route 41.
 Exit at Lake Cook Road and travel 1 mile east to Green Bay Road.
 Make a left on Green Bay Road, and a right into the Ravinia parking lot.